rfbproto/rfbproto/rfbproto.rst

 130     "``TGHT``"  "``XTRNAUTH``"  External Authentication
 ======= =========== =============== ===================================

+Note that the codes used here are independent from the standard security types and cannot be used interchangeably.

 If *number-of-auth-types* is non-zero, the client has to request an authentication type from the list with an authentication scheme
 request: